rlqualls/sugarcane/README.md

 ## Features

-  - Go straight from a list of issues to their lines in a text editor
+  - Go straight from violations to their lines in a text editor
-  - Drop-in replacement for cane
+  - Otherwise does what cane does

 ## Installation (for now)